shyamgj1900/tp/docs/UserGuide.md

 ### Event Planner: `planner`

-The event planner works by allowing users to [`add`](#add-an-event-to-planner-planner-add), [`delete`](#delete-an-event-from-planner-planner-delete), and [`list`](#list-events-planner-list) any events happening on a specific date.
+The event planner works by allowing you to [`add`](#add-an-event-to-planner-planner-add), [`delete`](#delete-an-event-from-planner-planner-delete), and [`list`](#list-events-planner-list) any events happening on a specific date.
-This is for users to manage their schedules daily.
-This feature is also integrated with the timetable and the module manager so that users will also be able to view their lessons and exams on specific dates.
+This is for you to manage your schedules daily.
+This feature is also integrated with the timetable and the module manager so that you will also be able to view your lessons and exams on specific dates.

 #### Add an event to Planner: `planner add`